Pointers

 STATIC_BUFFER

-is assigned using a Symbol
+is assigned using into a Symbol

-thus the buffer isn't really accessible to code outside the ffi.ts
+buffer isn't really accessible to code outside the ffi.ts

-it is still
+it is still probably

-probably enough to keep the buffer from being garbage collected.
+enough to keep the buffer from being garbage collected.